NdoleStudio/dompdf-api/README.md

 Dompdf API
 ==========

-This project provides an HTTP api wrapper around the [dompdf](https://github.com/dompdf/dompdf) library which converts HTML to PDF.
+This project provides an HTTP API wrapper around the [dompdf](https://github.com/dompdf/dompdf) library which converts HTML to PDF.
 The API is created using the Laravel framework, and you can protect the API using the [basic HTTP authentication scheme](https://datatracker.ietf.org/doc/html/rfc7617).

 ## Security Vulnerabilities